Mom, it’s time for the quiz.

 I forgot that too.

 It was yesterday!!!!
-OK, this might be a good time to start our quiz.
+OK, this might be a good time to start the quiz.

 So this is my friend “Mabel” telling me about her 5-year-old who’s still wetting the bed at night.
 Take it away, “Mabel”: